sunil-gumatimath/database-notebook/README.md

 A practical SQL learning resource with examples, queries, and schemas for mastering database operations.

+## Project Overview
+A curated collection of SQL scripts, schemas, and exercises designed for learners at all levels.
+The repository includes:

+- Sample schemas (SCOTT & HR) for hands‑on practice.
+- Organized folders covering core concepts, functions, operators, subqueries, and more.
+- Ready‑to‑run assignment files to reinforce each topic.

 **Quick links:** See the full project index at [`INDEX.md`](INDEX.md).

 ## Table of Contents